vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 about Girnar in Katbawad ) SK VII 2 2 1-3 (it is quintessence of Prabbāsa, Raivatala-bsetra is so called ), VII 2 11 16 (1t is four yojadas 10 extedt) The holy river

-therein is Suvarnarek:bā (5 hicb see) Vāsuka--( under Viraja 18 Orissa)
+therein is Suvarṇarek:bā (5 hicb see) Vāsuka--( under Viraja 18 Orissa)

 B. 42 6 Vāsukīśvaram(under VS) L q. by